Martin Dumollard: Execution

 After his death sentence on February 1, 1862, Dumollard was again imprisoned in Bourg-en-Bresse.
-He received a number of visits from Lardière first, then Father Béroud and a prison vicar.
+He received several visits from Lardière first, then Father Béroud and a prison vicar.
 He was also visited by Mr. Langalerie, bishop of Belley, who sought repentance unsuccessfully on his part.
 He nevertheless gave him his blessings and offered a portrait of St. John Vianney.

 On February 27, 1862, Dumollard learned that his cassation appeal was rejected, and the two lawyers assigned for the occasion, Achille Morin and Gigot, having not even filed a brief.
 He was also informed of the execution method chosen, the guillotine, an announcement to which he reacted by saying: "I like it better than to be like my father, quartered on a wheel being pulled in all directions by horses."

 On March 7, 1862, the guillotine stored in Bourg-en-Bresse was carried away in Montluel.
-That same day, Father Béroud demanded that Dumollard share a last meal with his wife.
+That same day, Father Béroud asked that Dumollard be allowed to share a last meal with his wife.
 Soon after, he was taken to Montluel on horseback, accompanied by Father Béroud.
 The car arrived on March 8 at four in the morning in Montluel, awaited by a large crowd despite the morning schedule.
 As the Montluel Prison was in very poor condition, Dumollard was led to the Council Chamber where magistrate Simonnet awaited.
 He agreed to a final interview in private between Dumollard, Father Béroud and the priest of Montluel, Carrel.
 Dumollard then drank a cup of coffee, then a last glass of Madeira wine.

 At 6:45, Dumollard was asked to use the horseback to go to the scaffold 150 meters away, which he refused.
 Accompanied by Father Béroud, the parish priest Carrel and the executioners, and in front of a crowd of 5,000, Dumollard walked on foot to Bourgeat Square (now Place Carnot) where a scaffold was installed, on which he kneeled and kissed the crucifix presented.
 He was executed around 7 o'clock in the morning.

 Other serial killers of the 1800s

-Serial killers seemed to appear in France during the second half of the 19th century.
-Dumollard was often compared to Joseph Philippe (murderer of prostitutes in France around 1866), Eusebius Pieydagnelle (killer of six girls in 1871) and Joseph Vacher who also murdered in Ain in the mid 1890s.
+Dumollard was often compared to Joseph Philippe (murderer of prostitutes in France around 1866), Eusebius Pieydagnelle (killer of six girls in 1871) and Joseph Vacher who also murdered in Ain in the mid-1890s.
 Dumollard is regularly presented as the first serial killer identified, in chronological terms, in Western Europe.